mhakkinen/SSML-issues/examples.md

 ### Alternative approaches

-* Screen Readers and Read Aloud Tool could *reliably* and in a *consistent* manner change speech characteristics for emphasised text.
+* Screen Readers and Read Aloud Tools could *reliably* and in a *consistent* manner change speech characteristics for emphasised text.

 ## break